JulienGasser/ADA_4mousquetaires/index.md

 {: .box-warning}
 **Hypothesis:** When Athos studies the affinity of a country to a beer style, there might be missing data.
 In this case, the draw is made on a uniform score distribution.
 This means that the probability of obtaining the rating [r] is the same for all ratings.

-$$\quad$$ The above described random draw is thus performed and stored for each beer consummer country, for each year and for each beer style.
+$$\quad$$ The above described random draw is thus performed and the result is stored for each beer consummer country, for each year and for each beer style.
 A sample of the obtained Dataframe is displayed below:

 ### Affinity of a country towards a certain style of beer during a chosen year